 I’ve also included the weight for an individual serving so you can be sure to scoop out any straggling ground chicken and rice with each serving.
 That said, you could use a larger baking dish and more tortillas if you wanted to use all the ground chicken and rice as filling.

 I used the same Carb Balance tortillas from my black bean and corn quesadillas.
 They have great macros for a flour tortilla.
-If you wanted another option, check out the Cut da Carb flatbreads I used for my bacon gouda breakfast enchiladas or creamy chicken enchiladas.
+If you wanted another option, check out the Cut da Carb flatbreads I used for my creamy chicken enchiladas or the corn and flour blend tortillas from my green chile ground turkey enchiladas.

 And that’s that.
 Top with a little cilantro, fat free Greek yogurt, and you’re ready to rock.